 Introduction – The Essential Aesop – Epilogue

 Why We Loved It: A common theme for Aesop is that we stay rational, which is the foundation of wisdom.
+Another Aesop fable about self-delusion.
+[1a]

-That is, that we stay rational to what actually is, and rational to what has the potential to become.
-And, within this framework, assessing the natural tendencies of things that create the probability of what will remain in the future and what will change in the future.
+And, within this framework of rational lucidity, assessing the natural tendencies of things that create the probability of what will remain in the future and what will change in the future.

 Moreover, to self-reflect and to understand our causation for change; that is, what is the causal motivation for change and whether it is sourced to virtue or vice.
 [1]